Primary Key Constraint in SQL Server with Example

 As we already discussed both unique key and Primary Key handles the uniqueness of a column on which they are applied.
 But the difference is that by default in SQL Server the primary key creates a unique clustered index whereas the unique key creates a unique non-clustered index on the column.
 Another difference between them is that the primary key column doesn’t allow NULL values whereas the unique key column allows only one NULL value.

 The Primary Key Constraint in SQL Server is also used to make a relationship with a Foreign Key constraint on another table.
 We will discuss this in the next article.
 In the next article, I am going to discuss Foreign Key Constraint in SQL Server with examples.
-Here, in this article, I try to explain the SQL Server Primary Key step by step with some simple examples.
-I hope you enjoy this article.
+Here, in this article, I try to explain the SQL Server Primary Key with Examples.
+I hope you enjoy this Primary Key Constraint in SQL Server with Examples article.